 1. Beth Israel Lahey Health Behavioral Services, Lynn, Massachusetts

-Beth Israel Lahey Behavioral Health Services operates addiction treatment and detox programs all over the Boston area.
-Each of their treatment facilities offers a different set of programs and treatment services.
+Beth Israel Lahey Behavioral Health Services operates addiction treatment and detoxification programs all over the Boston area.

 Location and contact information: